-ESOL means “English for Speakers of Other Languages”.
-Our ESOL students come from many different countries and some students can already speak two or more languages before they start to learn English.
+Our ESOL students come from many different countries, with some students speaking two or more languages before they start to learn English.

 Why do ESOL students at AJHS do so well?
-We test our students carefully when they first start in our ESOL department.
-We know exactly how well our students can read, write and speak in English and we know what they need to learn next.
-We formally assess oral language, reading and writing ability three times a year so all the ESOL students know their present level in English and their “next steps” to improve.
+We assess our students when they first start in our ESOL Department.
+We know exactly how well our students can read, comprehend, write and speak English, and we know what they need to learn next.
+We formally assess oral, reading and writing abilities three times a year, so all ESOL students know their present level in English and the ‘next steps’ needed to improve.

 Our ESOL students’ progress is measured individually.
 Each student’s assessment results are compared to their last assessments, not against a class mark or year level grade.
+These results are posted on the student’s individual school report.
 Each student’s individual progress is important, as all language students learn at different rates and all language students learn different things at different times.

-As the students progress in English, our teaching focus shifts from pure English language knowledge to language needed to support the mainstream subjects at school.
-For example, students may learn to use a new verb tense to write a historical report for social studies, or they may focus on science vocabulary and understanding instructions to follow science laboratory procedures.
+As the students progress in English, our teaching focus shifts from English language knowledge to the language required to support mainstream subjects at school.
+For example, students may learn to use a new verb tense to write a historical report for humanities, or they may focus on science or math vocabulary, or the language of instructions to follow science laboratory procedures.

-Throughout the school year we also look at cultural events and activities happening around our country to help the students develop a good understanding of life and customs in New Zealand.
-For example, in Term 1 the students learn about Easter traditions and the origins of ANZAC day-usually accompanied by Easter eggs, hot cross buns and ANZAC biscuits!
-We talk about the changes in seasonal activities, sports, weather and customs each month so students develop a deeper understanding of what it means to be a “Kiwi”.
+Throughout the year, we also identify and discuss relevant cultural events and activities happening around our country to help students develop a good understanding of life and customs in Aotearoa, New Zealand.
+For example, in term one the students learn about the origins of Waitangi Day and ANZAC day.
+Part of the programme focuses on identifying the language of everyday living in New Zealand, so the students develop a deeper understanding of what it means to be a ‘Kiwi’.